History of Lothian Buses: Double deckers

-The supplier of double deckers to the Lothian fleet reverted to Alexander Dennis in 2019, with the delivery of 78 Volvo B8L(T) Alexander Dennis Enviro400 XLB tri-axle double deckers.
-The newest double deckers in the fleet (as of summer 2021) are 42 Volvo B5TL Enviro 400MMC and 4 electric BYD D8UR-DD Enviro 400EV, delivered during 2021.
+The supplier of double deckers to the Lothian fleet reverted to Alexander Dennis in 2019, with the delivery of 78 Alexander Dennis Enviro400 XLB bodied Volvo B8L tri-axle double deckers.
+The newest double deckers in the fleet are 42 Alexander Dennis Enviro400 MMC bodied Volvo B5TLs and four electric BYD Alexander Dennis Enviro400EVs, delivered during 2021.

-Single Deckers
+Single deckers

 Post-war single-deckers comprised small batches of Guy Arab, Daimler CV-series, Crossley SD42, Bristol L-type, Leyland Royal Tiger and Olympic, and Albion Aberdonian.
-In 1959–60, some 100 Leyland Tiger Cubs with Weymann bodies were purchased to replace the assorted front engined single-deckers.
+Between 1959 and 1960, some 100 Leyland Tiger Cubs with Weymann bodies were purchased to replace the assorted front engined single-deckers.
 In 1961 a solitary Leyland Leopard was delivered.
 This was number 101 (registered YSG101), which was notable as a very early example (in the UK) of a 36' long bus, for carrying the second ever example of Alexander's long-running Y-type body, and for being completed to an experimental standee layout with three sets of doors.

 In 1966 the removal of disused railway bridges on Easter Road enabled the busy Leith circular services to be converted to double-deck operation.
 Many of the Tiger Cubs were sold to Ulsterbus, and the single-deck fleet declined markedly.
-No more large single-deckers were purchased until 1975, when twelve more Y-type Leopards (to a more conventional specification) were purchased, and ten 1974 Bedford YRTs with similar bodies to coach specification were downgraded to service buses after only 1 season.
-Twenty dual-door Leyland Nationals arrived in 1982–85, followed by 12 dual-door Leyland Lynx in 1991.
+No more large single-deckers were purchased until 1975, when twelve more Y-type Leopards (to a more conventional specification) were purchased, and ten 1974 Bedford YRTs with similar bodies to coach specification were downgraded to service buses after only one season.
+Twenty dual-door Leyland Nationals arrived between 1982 and 1985, followed by 12 dual-door Leyland Lynx in 1991.
 Later, some reconditioned secondhand Leyland Nationals were purchased for use on tendered services.

 Since the move to low-floor buses the number of single deckers in the fleet has increased.
-After operating a Volvo B10L demonstrator on long-term loan, 91 Dennis/Plaxton Super Pointer Dart were purchased in 2000–2003.
-Subsequently, Volvos were adopted as standard, with 66 new Volvo B7RLE/Wright Eclipse Urban (2004–08), 2 similar secondhand vehicles purchased from Whitelaw of Stonehouse in 2011, 24 new Volvo B7RLE/Wright Eclipse 2 (2009–13), and 50 Volvo B5LH 7900H hybrids in 2013–14.
-These deliveries allowed the withdrawal of the Super Pointer Darts, since which time the single deck fleet has been 100% Volvo in its composition.
+After operating an Alexander Ultra bodied Volvo B10L demonstrator on long-term loan, 91 long-wheelbase Plaxton Pointer 2 bodied Dennis Dart SLFs were purchased between 2000 and 2003.
+Volvos were later adopted as standard, with 66 new Wright Eclipse Urban bodied Volvo B7RLEs delivered between 2004 and 2008, 24 Wright Eclipse Urban 2 bodied Volvo B7RLEs delivered between 2009 and 2013, and 50 Volvo 7900H hybrid electric buses delivered between 2013 and 2014.

-The need for additional single deckers for the East Coast Buses subsidiary led to the purchase of another 7 secondhand Volvo B7RLE/Wright Eclipse Urban from Arriva Southern Counties in 2016, followed by 15 new Volvo B8RLE/Wright Eclipse 3 in 2017.
+The need for additional single deckers for the East Coast Buses subsidiary led to the purchase of another seven second-hand Wright Eclipse Urban bodied Volvo B7RLEs from Arriva Southern Counties in 2016, followed by the delivery of 15 new Wright Eclipse 3 bodied Volvo B8RLEs in 2017.

-In 2019, Lothian trialled an MCV Evora-bodied Volvo B8RLE on central routes which was followed up by an order of 30 long-wheelbase B8RLE Evoras.
+In 2019, Lothian trialled an MCV Evora-bodied Volvo B8RLE demonstrator on city centre service, which was followed by an order for 30 long-wheelbase B8RLE Evoras.
 These entered service at the start of 2021 and replaced Wright Eclipse-bodied Volvo B7RLEs based out of Longstone garage.